Everyone always knew what programme would be showing at the local cinema because there was no shortage of billboards outside the cinema.

 B was never a formalised film classification.
 There was the main film along with the trailers and newsreel and what was termed a second feature.

-Horror wasn't introduced until 1951, well after colour had taken over.
+The H rating was for Horror and was similarly only advisory.
+The X classification, which replaced the H for wasn't introduced until 1951, well after colour had taken over.

 Films were informally rated by perceived quality, with a B rating for the poorer of the two.
 I never heard of the better of the two having an A rating, because in my childhood A was reserved for films suitable for adults.

 Children could see A rated films if accompanied by an adult, and they could see U rated films unaccompanied.

 X rated films were for adults only and were either horror or sexually explicit.